-- 1. Press and hold the RTFM button (see SW1 in Figure 2-11) for more than five seconds. - 2.
-The device announces that it is restoring the factory default settings.

-The device will use DHCP to obtain the new IP address (DHCP-assigned address or default Note to 10.10.10.10 if a DHCP server is not present).
+- 1. Press and hold the RESET switch (see SW1 in Figure 2-9) until the device announces it is restoring to factory defaults (approximately 5 seconds). - 2.
+Release the RESET switch. - Note The device will use DHCP to obtain the new IP address (DHCP-assigned address or default to 10.10.10.10 if a DHCP server is not present).